New Jersey Same-Sex Relationships:

 Concerns about Traveling or Moving between States

-States that do not recognize civil unions or domestic partnerships may not honor the rights of partners or parents who have entered into legal relationships in other states.
-Partners may also have trouble dissolving their relationship in such states.
-The risk is greatest in extremely conservative states.
-Partners should carry financial and health care powers of attorney for themselves and for their children when traveling from state to state.
+States that do not recognize same-sex marriages, civil unions, or domestic partnerships may not honor the rights of partners or parents who have entered into these legal relationships in other states.
+Partners may also have trouble terminating their relationships in such states.
+In addition, a few federal agencies - including at this time the Veterans Administration and the Social Security Administration - are currently recognizing as valid only same-sex marriages that a couples' current state of residence considers valid, even if the marriage was legally formed in another state.
+As a precautionary measure, same-sex partners should carry financial and health care powers of attorney for themselves and for their children when traveling from state to state.

-If you entered into a civil union or a domestic partnership in another state or country, New Jersey will recognize that civil union or domestic partnership as valid.
-No matter where you entered into the first relationship, you may be able to dissolve it in New Jersey as long as one of the partners has been a resident of the state for at least one year, except in situations where adultery is your ground for divorce.
-You would be best served to consult with an attorney in order to discuss the exact circumstances surrounding dissolving your relationship.
+If you entered into a same-sex marriage, civil union or domestic partnership in another state or country, New Jersey will recognize that legal relationship as valid.
+No matter where you entered into the first relationship, you may be able to terminate it in New Jersey if one of the partners has been a resident of the state for at least one year.
+The appropriate procedure for terminating a same-sex relationship formed out-of-state is not always clear.
+To best protect your interests, consult an attorney to discuss the exact circumstances surrounding the termination.

 Custodial or Visitation Rights for Non-Biological Parents